dangminhduc/security-speciality-note/README.md

 - Network ACL is stateless, which means it need both inbound and outbound rules for traffic
 - Security Groups is stateful, which mean it only need the rule to initiate the request, no need to have a rule for the returning traffic.
 - Security Group's changes is
+## S3
+- It is possible to have different encyption keys for different verions of the same object in S3
+- S3 Replication(both same and cross region) require bucket versioning.
+- To encrypt data before sending it to S3 bucket, use client-side encryption
+  - The object stored in S3 aren't exposed to any 3rd party, including AWS(S3 only dectect it as typical objects)
+- S3 Object Lock
+  - Compliance mode: object can not be overwritten or delete by any user, including root user in AWS account.
+  - Governance mode: user can not overwrite or delete an object version or alter its lock settings unless they have special permissions.
+To override or remove governance-mode retention settings, you muse have the `s3:BypassGovernanceRetention` permission and must explictly include `x-amz-bypass-governance-retention:true` as a request header with any request.
+  - You can crate a legal hold on an object version.
+Like a retention period, a legal hold prevents an object version from being overwritten or deleted.
+However, a legal hold doesn't have an associated fixed amount of time and remains in effect until removed.
+Legal holds can be freely placed and removed by any user who has the s3:PutObjectLegalHold permission.
+Legal holds are independent from retention periods.
+Placing a legal hold on an object version doesn't affect the retention mode or retention period for that object version.
+- You can use Macie, to create and run sensitive data discovery jobs to automate discovery, logging and reporting of sensitive data in S3 buckets
+  - Amazon Macie is a data security service that discovers sensitive data by using machine learning and pattern matching, provides visibility into data security risks, and enables automated protection against those risks

+## Firewall Manager
+- Firewall Manager provides following types of policies
+  - WAF Policy
+  - Shield Advance policy
+  - Security Group policy
+  - Network Firewall policy
+  - Route53 Resolver DNS Firewall policy
+  - 3rd Party firewall policy
+- Firewall Manager can be use to config WAF rules within the Organization.
+  - Apply a Firewall Manager WAF Policy to create a Web ACL in each account
+- Prequisites for AWS Firewall Manager
+  - AWS account needs to be part of an organization within the AWS Organizations service.
+  - AWS Config must be enabled in all of the AWS Organizations member accounts.
+Firewall Manager relies on AWS Config to evaluate the compliance status of your AWS resources against desired security policies.
+  - Setup the Firewall Manager Administrator by using an administrator account

 ## Other
 - IAM role is needed to access Dynamo DB tables